Who should register on DirectSubs?

 Our policy is simple – cancel anytime and come back anytime as well.

-First things first, you must perform your own due diligence regardless of how you obtained any prospective service provider’s information.
+First things first, you must perform your own due diligence regardless of how you obtained any prospective contractor’s information.
 However, to offer users an additional tool for making an informed decision, we integrated a rating system that takes effect after every project is marked complete.
-And this rating aggregates with previous ratings and remains attached to each user.
-Also, it’s worth mentioning that each side gets to rate the other based on relevant industry-related questions.

 Pro Tip: As mentioned, no matter how you receive a referral or recommendation, regardless of who it’s from – you simply must perform your own due diligence.
 That begins with, but not limited to, interviewing the prospect and asking relevant questions.
-Additionally, you may want to consider asking for names/numbers of recent clients or affiliates to ask them about their experience with the service provider.
-And in the end, remember to go with your gut.
-Finally, if you end up working together, make sure you always over-communicate.
-Not once or twice but at every perceived juncture of the project.
+Additionally, you may want to consider asking for names/numbers of recent clients or affiliates to ask them about their experience with the contractor.

 This process isn’t much different than the previous explanation.
 In addition to reviewing their rating, you’ll want to meet them and if possible, meet at the jobsite in question.
 It should give you a glimpse into how they run their jobsite which may correlate to their overall professionalism.
 Also, chat with other subcontractors who are on site and ask them about their experience while working with this particular person.